 What is AWS CloudShell?

-AWS CloudShell is a browser-based, pre-authenticated shell that you can launch directly from the AWS Management Console.
-You can run AWS CLI commands against AWS services using your preferred shell, such as Bash, PowerShell, or Z shell.
-And, you can do this without needing to download or install command line tools.
+You can run AWS CLI commands using your preferred shell, such as Bash, PowerShell, or Z shell.
+And you can do this without downloading or installing command line tools.

-AWS CloudShell features
+Features of AWS CloudShell

 AWS Command Line Interface